Abdul Kalam Technology Innovation National Fellowship

 Indian National Academy of Engineering (INAE) and Science and Engineering Research Board (SERB), Department of Science and Technology (DST) had launched the INAE-SERB, DST Abdul Kalam Technology Innovation National Fellowship in the year 2017 to recognize, encourage and support translational research by Indian Nationals working in various capacities of engineering profession, in public funded institutions in the country.

 The nominee should have a minimum of 5 years’ service left in the parent organization.
-The Fellowship amount is Rs 25,000/- per month in addition to salary being drawn.
-A Research Grant of Rs.15.00 lakh per annum, which can be utilized for engineering research and innovation activity including hiring of manpower, consumables, national and international travel for research purposes, chemicals, equipment, etc will also be provided.
+The Fellowship amount is Rs 25,000/- per month in addition to salary being drawn and a Research Grant of Rs.15.00 lakh per annum will also be provided.
+An Overhead of Rs.1.00 lakh per annum will also be provided to the host institute.
 A Maximum of 10 Fellowships will be awarded per year.
 The duration of the Fellowship will be initially for three years, extendable by upto two more years depending on the performance and the Fellowship can be held for a maximum of 5 years.

-All the nominees who had applied earlier in response to the first call for nominations for the Financial Year 2018-19 are not eligible to apply again this year, since a nominee may apply only once in a year.
-However, a nominee may apply again once in each subsequent Financial Year till he/she has a residual service of five years left in his/her parent organization.
+The first call for nominations to be considered for the subject Fellowship, during the Financial Year 2019-2020 is now announced.
+All nominees who had applied in previous Financial Years are eligible to apply again once in response to either the first call or second call for nominations announced for the Financial Year 2019 – 2020.
+As per guidelines, a nominee may also apply again once in each subsequent Financial Year till he/she has a residual service of five years left in his/her parent organization.

 Recipients of Abdul Kalam Technology Innovation National Fellowship 2018-19